Tropical Storm Elsa to track through the Carribean, nearing Florida next week - KION546

 What makes Elsa unique is when and where its activity is developing.

-As the calendar turns from June to July, climatology indicates a significant increase in tropical formation across the Atlantic Ocean’s Main Development Region (MDR).
+As the calendar turned from June to July, climatology indicates a significant increase in tropical formation across the Atlantic Ocean’s Main Development Region (MDR).

 It is however, unusual to see activity within this region this early in the hurricane season.